raspy135/Qun-mk2/README.md

 If you received Qun mk2 synth before firmware v4.02, you need to change DIP switch setting.
 DIP switch is located at the bottom board, you need to unscrew bottom board to access the DIP switch.
 If the current setting is `Up, Up, Down, Down, Down, Down, Down, Down`, then turn the first two switches to Down.

-All switches should be Down to activate Touch slider.
+All switches should be Down to activate Touch Slider.

 [Instruction video](./manual-images/qunmk2dips.mp4)